 Students are responsible for the care of any books issued to them by their teachers or checked out from the library and must pay for damaged or lost books.
 So that a student who loses a textbook may continue with his or her classwork, the student may borrow an extra book from the teacher to be used only at school.
 If the book is not returned, the full replacement cost will be assessed.

 ASSIGNMENT BOOKS

-Students in grades 2-8 are required to have a Colona Grade School Assignment Notebook.
+Students in grades 2-5 are required to have a Colona Grade School Assignment Notebook.
 The cost of the notebook is \$3.00 and can be purchased at registration.
-The book includes their required hall passes.

 LOCK RENTAL